sybila/biodivine-lib-bdd/README.md

 Additionally, we provide serialisation into a custom string and binary formats as well as `.dot`.
 For a more detailed description, see the [tutorial module](https://docs.rs/biodivine-lib-bdd/0.1.0/biodivine_lib_bdd/tutorial/index.html) documentation.
-There is also an experimental support for converting BDDs back into boolean expressions.
+There is also an experimental support for converting BDDs back into Boolean expressions.

 ### Performance